CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 [JSON Schema](https://json-schema.org/learn/getting-started-step-by-step) provides a vocabulary way to validate schema contracts for JSON documents.
 There are several implementations of the vocabulary, including [Python package jsonschema](https://github.com/python-jsonschema/jsonschema), and R package [jsonvalidate](https://github.com/ropensci/jsonvalidate).
 Using these libraries allows you to define pre- or postcondition data schema contracts for your software work.
-See above for an R based example of using this vocabulary to perform data schema verification.
+See above for an R based example of using this vocabulary to perform data schema testing.

-## Shift-left Data Verification
+## Shift-left Data Testing

 ```mermaid!
 flowchart LR